 How do I get rid of ghost ants?

 Controlling ghost ants requires time and patience.
 Because there can be multiple nesting sites, these ants are usually best left to a pest control professional.
-The Allstate Pest Control Man™ is trained to help manage Ghost Ants and similar pests.
-Since every building or home is different, your Allstate Pest Control technician will design a unique program for your situation.
+All State Pest Control is trained to help manage Ghost Ants and similar pests.
+Since every building or home is different, your All State Pest Control technician will design a unique program for your situation.
 Keeping ants out of homes and buildings is an ongoing process, not a one-time treatment.
-Allstate Pest Control ’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.
-The Allstate Pest Control Man™ can provide the right solution to keep ants in their place…out of your home, or business.
+All State Pest Control ’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.
+All State Pest Control can provide the right home pest control solution to keep ants in their place…out of your home, or business.

 What are the signs of a ghost ant infestation?